Generalized Stokes laws for active colloids and their applications: Discussion and summary

 \section{Discussion and summary}

-By exploiting the linearity of slow viscous flow, as clearly manifested in the boundary integral representation, we have derived linear relations between the coefficients of the traction and the active slip in a suspension of active colloidal spheres.
-These linear relations are the ``generalized Stokes laws'' and the tensors which determine the coefficients of traction in terms of the coefficients of the velocity are called the generalized friction tensors.
-The generalized friction tensors are obtained from the boundary integral representation in terms of the Green's function of the Stokes flow.
-The boundary integral representation provides the fluid flow at any point in the bulk, without the need to resolve bulk fluid degrees of freedom.
-This leads to accurate and efficient numerical simulations when compared against methods that resolve the bulk fluid \cite{nash2010,jayaraman2012,delmotte2015large}.
+By exploiting the linearity of slow viscous flow, as manifest in its boundary integral representation, we have derived linear relations between the coefficients of the force per unit area and the active slip in a suspension of active colloidal spheres.
+These linear relations we call the ``generalized Stokes laws'' and the tensorial coefficients relating the force per unit area to the slip we call the generalized friction tensors.
+We have derived explicit expressions for these tensors in terms of the Green's function of Stokes flow.
+The boundary integral representation provides the flow at any point in the bulk fluid, given the force per unit area and the active slip on the fluid-colloid boundary.
+This leads to numerical methods that are more efficient than those that need to resolve the bulk fluid flow. \cite{nash2010,jayaraman2012,delmotte2015large}.

 From the generalized Stokes laws, we directly obtain the forces, torques, fluid flow, fluid pressure, power dissipation and suspension stress.
-Since forces and torques are fundamental dynamical quantities in Newtonian or Langevin descriptions of particle dynamics, our contribution forms the basis for a microscopic theory of active suspension mechanics and statistical mechanics that conserves momentum in both the bulk fluid and at fluid-solid boundaries.
-The formalism is, then, applied to experimentally realizable situations to derive testable predictions.
+Since forces and torques are the fundamental dynamical quantities in Newtonian or Langevin descriptions of particle dynamics, our contribution forms the basis for a microscopic theory of active suspension mechanics and statistical mechanics that conserves momentum in both the bulk fluid and at fluid-solid boundaries.
+The formalism is applied to experimentally realizable situations to derive testable predictions.
 It should be noted that in this work, the simulations are done in the mobility formulation and the leading terms of the forces and torques are calculated using the quick and transparent Jacobi iterative scheme.
-For actual numerical work in the force formulation, we can use conjugate gradients or any Krylov subspace iterations \cite{hestenes1952methods}.
+When greater accuracy is desired, conjugate gradients or other Krylov subspace methods may be used \cite{hestenes1952methods}.

+The Langevin and Smoluchowski description of active colloids are obtained in terms of mobility matrices and the propulsion tensors.
+The far-field limit of the mobility matrices are obtained in terms of the Green's function of the Stokes flow while a lubrication approximation may be used when the colloids are close to each other \cite{brady1988dynamic}.
+The propulsion tensors are obtained in terms of the lubrication-corrected mobilities and the friction tensors.
+Thus we account for both the far-field hydrodynamic interactions, to any order of desired accuracy, and the near-field lubrication interactions.
+The Galerkin discretization of the boundary integral equation provides most accurate results for smooth boundaries, like spheres, for least number of unknowns and preserves the self-adjointness of the problem \cite{muldowney1995spectral,youngren1975stokes}.
+Dynamic simulation of hundreds of thousand of active colloids on a multi-core computational architectures is possible.